 Industrias Kaiser Argentina (IKA) started building Jeeps in 1956, assembling the CJ-5 using components imported from the U.S., with the exception of locally-built engines.
-Remarkably, the first CJ-5 assembled in Argentina has been preserved and is on display at the IKA Museum, close to the Renault factory in the town of Santa Isabel (right).
+Remarkably, the first CJ-5 assembled in Argentina has been preserved and is on display at the Museum of Industry in Cordoba (right).

 IKA soon created the JA-3CB, an all-local version of the CJ-5, built at the Cordoba plant in short and long wheelbase versions.
 Distinctive features included steps built into the sheet metal below the doors, and squared-off rear fenders (similar to the Jeeps built by Ford in Brazil).
 Early versions were built with two-pane opening windshields.